EvoStream/evostream_addons/crystal_samples/httpcli/README.md

    2.0.0: { port: 8888 }
    ```

+   Set the parameter "verbosity" to "0" to output simple JSON (for processing responses), "1" for prettified JSON (for readability), "2" to add remarks (for interactive use), or "3" to provide more details (for trouble-shooting).

-   Set the parameter "version" to "0.0.0" for sending API commands thru port 7777 (JSON_CLI).
+   Set the parameter "version" to "0.0.0" for sending API commands thru port 7777 (no security).
+If set to "1.7.1" or "2.0.0", port 8888 will be used (with username/password security).

-   Set the parameter "version" to "1.7.1" or "2.0.0" for sending API commands thru port 8888 (HTTP_CLI).
+   Set the parameter "version" to "1.7.1" for EMS 1.7.1 or older versions, or "2.0.0" for EMS 2.0.0" or newer versions.

-   Set the parameter "ip" to the IP address of the EMS.
+   Set the parameter "ip" to the IP address of the EMS (127.0.0.1 for local EMS).

-   The parameters "username", "password", and "domain" are used only for HTTP_CLI.
+   The parameters "username", "password", and "domain" are required only if "version" is not "0.0.0" (i.e. port 7777 is not used).

 4. Run httpcli